Walt Disney Co. results lifted by 'Star Wars,' 'Frozen' - France 24

 San Francisco (AFP)

-Profits in the three months to December 28 dipped 24 percent from a year ago to $2.1 billion while revenues surged 36 percent to $21 billion.
+Profits in the three months leading up to December 28 dipped 24 percent from a year prior to $2.1 billion, while revenues surged 36 percent to $21 billion.

 "We had a strong first quarter, highlighted by the launch of Disney+, which has exceeded even our greatest expectations," said chairman and chief executive Robert Iger.

-He said he has seen only a small impact in terms of bookings and travel to Disney resorts.
+The financial hit to Disney's revenue will depend on how long the parks remain closed, and could be more than $135 million if they remain shuttered for two months, chief financial officer Christine McCarthy estimated on an earnings call.

-"It depends on how far this crisis goes and how long it lasts," he added.
+"The current closure is taking place during the quarter in which we typically see strong attendance and occupancy levels due to the timing of the Chinese New Year holiday," McCarthy said.

-The earnings report showed Disney+ was signed by 26.5 million subscribers since launching in several markets in November, and Iger told analysts that figure had now reached 28.6 million.
+The earnings report showed that 26.5 million paying subscribers had signed up for the freshly-launched Disney+ by the end of last year, and Iger told analysts that figure reached 28.6 million this week.

 Disney, which is the leading force in Hollywood and operates major theme parks and television operations, has been betting heavily on its move to streaming as it takes on rivals such as Netflix and Amazon Prime Video.